Cumdach: Characteristics and formats

 The format and function of cumdachs may derive from book caskets used by early Christian Romans.
-Both types were intended to protect sacred text or relics, and it is plausible that Irish monasteries would seek to emulate the prestige and, according to the Irish art historian Rachel Moss, "splendor of Roman liturgical ceremonies".
-The Irish church emphasised relics that were, or were thought to be, objects frequently used by monastic saints, rather than the body parts preferred by most of the church, although these were also kept in local versions of the house-shaped chasse form, such as the Scottish Monymusk Reliquary.
-Another Irish specialty was the bell-shrine, encasing the hand bells used to summon the community to services or meals, and one of the earliest reliquaries enshrined the belt of an unknown saint, and was probably worn as a test of truthfulness and to cure illness.
+Both types were intended to protect sacred text or relics.
+It is plausible that Irish monasteries would seek to emulate the prestige and, according to the Irish art historian Rachel Moss, "splendour of Roman liturgical ceremonies".
+The Irish church emphasised relics that were thought to be objects frequently used by monastic saints, rather than the body parts preferred by most of the church.
+However, these were also kept in local versions of the house-shaped chasse form, such as the Scottish Monymusk Reliquary.
+Another Irish speciality was the bell-shrine, encasing the handbells used to summon the community to services or meals, and one of the earliest reliquaries enshrined the bell of an unknown saint, and was probably worn as a test of truthfulness and to cure illness.
 It probably dates to the 8th century and was found in a peat bog near Moylough, County Sligo.

-As the sample size of 8 to 10 surviving examples is so small (presumably many such works are lost, mostly plundered for their precious metal or stones) they cannot be classified typologically.
-Their shared characteristics include that they are sealed, metal cases built to protect earlier objects of veneration originally placed in a timber core typical built from Yew wood or (less commonly) from oak.
-All of the later refurbishments were seem to have been commissioned by ambitious clergy members, and the work carried out by single metal-workers and their workshops.
-In the majority of instances, the master metal-worker left an inscribed signature and date of completion, some of which contain wording that hints at their artistic motivations.
+As the sample size of 8 to 10 surviving examples is so small (presumably many such works were lost, mostly plundered for their precious metal or stones) they cannot be classified typologically.
+Their shared characteristics include that they are sealed, metal cases built to protect earlier objects of veneration originally placed in a timber core typically built from Yew wood or (less commonly) from oak.
+All of the later refurbishments seem to have been commissioned by ambitious clergy members, and the work carried out by single metal-workers and their workshops.
+In the majority of instances, the master metal worker left an inscribed signature and date of completion, some of which contain wording that hints at their artistic motivations.